cosmoscout/cosmoscout-vr/plugins/csp-atmospheres/preprocessor/README.md

 ### Mars

 Below are the input values which we currently use for the Martian atmosphere in CosmoScout VR.
+The cinematic variant is pretty similar to the realistic variant.
+To reduce the produced dynamic range, it uses a flattened phase function (via the `--phase-flattening` parameter) and a bit more hematite to compensate the loss of color due to the flattening.
+In addition, it only operates on three wavelengths.
+This does not change the appearance much but results in significantly faster preprocessing times.
+The molecules are identical in both versions; they only differ in the number of precomputed wavelengths.

 <details>
 <summary>Realistic Variant</summary>